How To Find a Job in Belgium: Brussels and Belgium Job Search Guide

 If you need help finding and applying for jobs in Belgium, you can also book a consultation with one of our experienced international career consultants.

-Belgium sits at the center of a triangle between the big economies of Germany, France, and the UK, and the Belgian capital of Brussels (or Bruxelles) serves as the capital of the European Union.
+Belgium sits at the center of a triangle between the big economies of Germany 🇩🇪, France 🇫🇷, and the UK 🇬🇧, and the Belgian capital of Brussels (or Bruxelles) serves as the capital of the European Union.
 This has made Belgium an attractive home for NGOs and big international businesses, and an attractive and competitive job market for international workers.

 Belgium is also a relatively expensive place to call home.
-It has high tax rates, set at a sliding scale between 25-50%, and the cost of living is higher than in the United Kingdom and Germany.
+It has high tax rates (income-tax brackets run from 25% up to 50%, and the top rate is reached at around €49,840), and the cost of living is higher than in the United Kingdom 🇬🇧 and Germany 🇩🇪.
 You might expect to pay between €800-€1,300 just in rent depending on where you choose to live.

 Who Can Work in Belgium?
 Do You Need A Visa?

-Citizens of the European Union and the European Economic Area (EEA), which includes Iceland, Liechtenstein, and Norway, as well as Swiss nationals are all free to live and work in Belgium without a work visa.
+Citizens of the European Union and the European Economic Area (EEA), which includes Iceland, Liechtenstein, and Norway, as well as Swiss 🇨🇭 nationals are all free to live and work in Belgium without a work visa.

 Citizens from other countries will need to obtain a visa to work in Belgium.
 If you plan to pursue a work visa, you first need to find an employer that offers visa sponsorship jobs.
-They will need to submit a work permit request, and once this is approved, you can apply for your visa
+They will need to submit a work permit request, and once this is approved, you can apply for your visa.

 In order for that permit to be approved, your Belgian employer will need to perform a labour market test to demonstrate that there are no suitable candidates of EU nationality to fill the position.
 Exceptions to this labour market test are made for professions on the Belgian shortage occupation list.